 But wait.

-This 7- Eleven is different.
-This is Japans’ version of the corner store franchise.
-And let’s face it EVERYTHING in Japan is better than everywhere else in the world.
+This is Japan’s version of the corner store franchise.
+And let’s face it, EVERYTHING in Japan is better than everywhere else in the world.
 Especially their 7- Eleven’s.

 Japan.
 I want to thank you and congratulate you on producing the best lunches for a budget traveller in the world.
 Ever.